 You can do this Jade!

 This school building is big with three floors but the classrooms are easy to navigate.
-Classes are divided in pods depending on the subjects.
+Classes are divided into pods depending on the subjects.
 For example, all the Language classes are in one pod, including the Language office and all the Math classes are in another.
-Being the clumsy girl I am, I trip on something.
-I let out a shriek as I know I’m gonna hit the floor.
-I wait for the thump or my face making contact with the floor but that doesn’t happen.
+That way, you couldn’t get lost even if you tried.
+Being the clumsy girl I am, I trip on something along the way.
+I let out a shriek, knowing I’ll be on the floor any second now.
+I wait for the thump of my face making contact with the floor but that doesn’t happen.
 Instead, I felt someone holding me.
 I open my eyes to come face to face with a pretty boy.
-The first thing I notice about him are his eyes, his deep green eyes.
+The first thing I notice about him are his eyes; his deep green eyes.

 He spins to face me.
 Amusement filled his expression.

 “Oh, don’t worry.
 I get my manicure done tomorrow, so it shouldn’t have been a problem if you did break them,” he spoke in a way that would’ve made anyone believe him.
 But, the crooked smile gave away the joke.

 “I won’t be surprised.
 You look like you have a feminine side to you,” I say as I cross my arms in front of my chest, feeling proud of the comeback.